Regulation

 Fit-and-Proper (§ 25c KWG)

-Reliability screening (general)
+Reliability check (general)

 Who is affected?